wonsunahn/CS1632_Summer2020/exercises/2/README.md

 In this exercise, we will simulate the main Rent-A-Cat rental system software.
 This is obviously a "toy" implementation of the vast and powerful Rent-A-Cat apparatus.

-I have created a framework for you for this exercise.
+I have created some skeleton code for you to fill in for this exercise.
 It is up to you to fill in the `returnCat()`, `rentCat()`, `listCats()` and `catExists()` methods, and write unit tests for them.
 Unit tests must use doubles for the Cat object with appropriate stubbing.
 I have intentionally inserted a defect on every Cat method such that an exception is fired if you try to use a real Cat object in any way during your unit testing!
 Those defects are turned off when Cat is used within the main RentACat program.

 Rent-A-Cat rents cats to customers for various needs (mousing, companionship, homework help, etc.).
 From the main menu, users may: